andywalton7/sdk-test/source/includes/_allocate_with_quote.md

 ### Example

-The example to the right shows a request to allocate a consignment with a `{consignmentReference}` of _EC-000-087-01A_ to the carrier service associated with a quote that has the `{quoteReference}` _dummy-quote-ref_.
+The example to the right shows a request to allocate a consignment with a `{consignmentReference}` of _EC-000-05B-N40_ to the carrier service associated with a quote that has the `{quoteReference}` _112236d5-4460-492f-a6bd-aa3f00f62dfb_.